trbehera/docs/docs/client-sdk/client-sdk-reference-guide.md

 Received key-values are passed to the module in the `sv.key` and `sv.value` callback parameter fields.
 The `sv.key` must strictly be an `NULL` terminated ASCII string.
 The `sv.value` is also a NULL terminated ASCII string but could also be a Base64 encoded binary value.
 It is assumed that the module knows how to interpret the value for a particular key based on the key name.
 In addition to the sv parameter, the SDK will pass an ‘index’ of the OSI in the `count` parameter.
 The ‘index’ begins at 0 and increments for each OSI key-value pair received for the module.

 Corresponding to the activation message in DSI, the Owner Server could send a deactivation message to a module if it is not planning to use the module.
 The message will have a key of `“active”` and value of `“0”`.
 On receiving this message, a module may free allocated resources and effectively shutdown from an SDO perspective.
 Unlike the activation message, this message is optional and will only be sent if the Owner Server is not going to use the module.
-A module must expect to remain active unless it explicitly receives a deactivation message or it already indicated that is not active in the earlier DSI stage.
+A module must expect to remain active unless it explicitly receives a deactivation message, or it already indicated that is not active in the earlier DSI stage.
 See the SDO Protocol Specification for more information on module activation and deactivation.

 If a module receives an OSI when it is in the deactivated state, it should return a status of `SDO SI_CONTENT_ERROR` indicating that the received element was not expected.
 The module is expected to process the key-value pair and return a result indicating if the operation was successful or failed.
 The module may return `SDO_SI_CONTENT_ERROR` or `SDO_SI_INTERNAL_ERROR` to differentiate between invalid value contents or a module run-time error.
 This information is reported to the Owner Server.
 The module must return `SDO_SI_SUCCESS` on successful completion.